+7 Steps to Successful Breastfeeding for Organizations (cont.)
 Yes No STEP 4: Inform expectant families and visitors about your breastfeeding friendly policies.
-Do staff members willingly tell clients about your breastfeeding $\circ$ $\circ$ policies, resources, and breastfeeding rooms?
-Does your organization display signs that inform breastfeeding individuals it is ok to breastfeed there? $\circ$ 0 individuals it is ok to breastieed there?
-STEP 5: Create learning experiences for staff and clients with promotional and educational efforts about breastfeeding.
-Is breastfeeding information included in organizational education $\bigcirc$ given to appropriate clients?
-Does the organization offer opportunities for staff and clients to learn $\bigcirc$ $\circ$ about the benefits of breastfeeding?
-STEP 6: Provide a comfortable place for breastfeeding individuals to breastfeed or express milk in privacy.
-Is a private, clean, quiet space available for individuals to breastfeed $\circ$ $\circ$ or express milk?
-Does this area have a comfortable chair, electrical outlet, and nearby $\circ$ $\circ$ access to running water?
-Does the organization provide refrigerator space for breastfeeding $\bigcirc$ $\bigcirc$ individuals to store expressed breast milk?
-Does the organization educate staff and families that a parent may have at fear distributed by a second that the back are a second to be a second to b $\circ$ $\circ$ breastfeed her child wherever they have a legal right to be?
-STEP 7: Establish and maintain connections with community breastfeeding support resources.
-Does the organization collaborate with local breastfeeding support $\bigcirc$ $\circ$ resources such as Oakland County WIC, La Leche League, health care providers, local support groups, breastfeeding peer counselors, and lactation specialists?
-Are individuals with breastfeeding concerns referred to above $\circ$ $\bigcirc$ community resources?Are current printed or electronic lactation resources available to breastfeeding clients and employees?
-0 0 breastreeding chemic and employees:
+Do staff members willingly tell clients about your breastfeeding policies, resources, and breastfeeding rooms?
+0 0 Does your organization display signs that inform breastfeeding individuals it is ok to breastfeed there?
+0 0 STEP 5: Create learning experiences for staff and clients with promotional and educational efforts about breastfeeding.
+Is breastfeeding information included in organizational education given to appropriate clients?
+0 0 Does the organization offer opportunities for staff and clients to learn about the benefits of breastfeeding?
+0 0 STEP 6: Provide a comfortable place for breastfeeding individuals to breastfeed or express milk in privacy.
+Is a private, clean, quiet space available for individuals to breastfeed or express milk? \circ 0 Does this area have a comfortable chair, electrical outlet, and nearby access to running water?
+0 0 Does the organization provide refrigerator space for breastfeeding individuals to store expressed breast milk?
+0 0 Does the organization educate staff and families that a parent may breastfeed her child wherever they have a legal right to be?
+0 0 STEP 7: Establish and maintain connections with community breastfeeding support resources.
+Does the organization collaborate with local breastfeeding support resources such as Oakland County WIC, La Leche League, health care providers, local support groups, breastfeeding peer counselors, and lactation specialists?
+0 0 Are individuals with breastfeeding concerns referred to above community resources? \circ 0 Are current printed or electronic lactation resources available to breastfeeding clients and employees?
+0 0